shashidas95/mern-toda-app-conf/README.md

 1. **Launch EC2 Instance**

-   - Create an EC2 instance with an Ubuntu-based AMI (e.g., `ubuntu-20.04`).
+   - Create an EC2 instance with an Ubuntu-based AMI .
    - Ensure that the instance has sufficient resources (e.g., t2.medium or above for Jenkins and Docker).

 2. **SSH into the EC2 Instance**